National Food Hub Survey

 Food hubs are businesses or organizations that manage the aggregation, distribution and marketing of source-identified food products.

-In early 2013, CRFS and the Wallace Center at Winrock International conducted the National Food Hub Survey to identify economic growth trends for food hubs across the nation and monitor changes in services offered and the variety of customers served.
+In Spring 2013 and 2015, CRFS and the Wallace Center at Winrock International conducted the National Food Hub Survey to identify economic growth trends for food hubs across the nation and monitor changes in services offered and the variety of customers served.

 Researchers also sought to: